smaurice101/readthedocs/docs/source/tmlbuilds.rst

    You must CHOOSE how you want to ingest data and produce to a Kafka topic.

-   **TML solution provides 4 (FOUR) ways to ingest data and produce to a topic.**  The following DAGs are SERVER files:
+   **TML solution provides 4 (FOUR) ways to ingest data and produce to a topic: MQTT, gRPC, RESTAPI, LOCALFILE.**  The following DAGs are SERVER files.
+     For further convenience, client files are provides to access the server DAGs below.

 .. list-table::

    * - **Data Ingest DAG Name**
+     - Client File Name
      - **Description**
    * - tml_MQTT_step_3_kafka_producetotopic_dag
+     - TBD
      - This DAG is an MQTT server and will listen for a connection from a client.
-       | You use this if your TML solution ingests data from MQTT system like HiveMQ and
-       | stream it to Kafka.
+       You use this if your TML solution ingests data from MQTT system like HiveMQ and stream it to Kafka.
    * - tml_LOCALFILE_step_3_kafka_producetotopic_dag
+     - TBD
      - This DAG will read a local CSV file for data and stream it to Kafka.
    * - tml-read-gRPC-step-3-kafka-producetotopic-dag
+     - TBD
      - This DAG is an gRPC server and will listen for a connection from a gRPC client.
 You use this if your TML solution ingests data from devices and you want to leverage a gRPC connection and stream the data to Kafka.
    * - tml-read-RESTAPI-step-3-kafka-producetotopic-dag
+     - TBD
      - This DAG is an RESTAPI server and will listen for a connection from a REST client.
 You use this if your TML solution ingests data from devices and you want to leverage a rest connection and stream the data to Kafka.